inrupt/solid-common-vocab-js/README.md

 // Default to the English label (if there is one). var personLabel = person.label

-// Request an explicit language for the label (but if there isn't one, fallback to the
+// Request an explicit language for the label - but if there isn't one, we'll
-// English one, if there is one). personLabel = person.asLanguage('fr').label
+// fallback to the English one, if there is one). personLabel = person.asLanguage('fr').label

 // Change the default language in our context (i.e. localStorage).